 As I mentioned earlier, the tank’s temperature should range from 72 to 78 degrees F. That is the desired range of molly fish.
 However, within that range, the temperature should remain stable.
 For example, if today the temperature is 77 degrees F, but tomorrow it drops to 72 degrees F, it is a bad sign.

 That is where you should check your heater.
 The device should be strong enough to keep the temperature stable.
 If it doesn’t, I highly suggest checking the Cobalt Aquatics Neo-Therm Pro Aquarium Heater (link to Amazon).
 That is the only device that actually keeps my water stable.
-I also reviewed it here.

-2. Change the Water More Frequently
+2. Change The Water More Frequently

 Water changes are a little tricky.
 A molly fish that is shaking is already stressed, and a water change can add to that stress, making things far worse.
 Therefore, it would be best to replace the water as gently as possible.